jveilleux/FarmFreshWeb/enterprise-to-enterprise-permissions-e2es.md

 #### 3\) My farmers market distributes through buying groups, what E2Es will the buying group need with my farmers market, and my producers?

-For a hub to designate a buying group as a distributor in an order cycle, they must have P-OC from that buying group enterprise.
+For a farmers market to designate a buying group as a distributor in an order cycle, they must have P-OC from that buying group enterprise.

-* If the user who owns the farmers market also owns the buying group, P-OC will automatically be granted to the hub.
+* If the user who owns the farmers market also owns the buying group, P-OC will automatically be granted to the farmers market.
 * If the hub and buying group are owned by different users, the buying group owner will need to grant P-OC to the farmers market, so that they can act as a distributor.

 Further, buying groups must have P-OC from all producers, of any products that will be distributed through the buying group.